 - Exceptional Internships

-The Political Science - Public Service major offers incomparable internship opportunities that can place you in the middle of legislative and policy-making action at the state or federal level.
-The UC Sacramento Center, only one block from the state Capitol, immerses participating students in the processes of formulating public policy and legislation in California.
+The UC Sacramento Center, only one block from the California State Capitol, immerses participating students in the processes of formulating public policy and legislation in California.
 The UC Davis Washington Program similarly offers students the opportunity to combine course work, exciting field research and unparalleled internship experiences during a quarter's residence in Washington, D.C.

 Through either program, students can take advantage of internship opportunities in a wide variety of focus areas, including health care, civil rights, elementary and secondary education, higher education, public safety, environmental regulations, agriculture, water resources, criminal law, poverty, immigration, privacy, animal rights, small business, taxation, international trade, Second Amendment rights, political reform, energy, child abuse, women's rights, legislative reform, local government, veterans affairs, fiscal reform and other specialized areas.
 Both programs offer invaluable opportunities for completing the internship and research components of the major.